janschupke/flashcards/README.md

 The app uses a simple weighted selection algorithm that ensures characters you're struggling with or that are new get prioritized:

 **Selection Distribution:**
-- **70% of selections** come from unsuccessful or new characters
+- **80% of selections** come from unsuccessful or new characters
-  - Unsuccessful characters (low success rate) get highest priority
+  - Prioritizes characters you're struggling with
-  - New/untested characters get increased priority (but lower than unsuccessful)
+  - Ensures new characters in your range get practice
+  - Progressive weighting: lower success rate and fewer attempts = exponentially higher priority
+  - Prevents over-showing characters with many failed attempts
-- **30% of selections** come from successful characters
+- **20% of selections** come from successful characters
-  - Weighted by inverse success rate (lower success = higher weight)
+  - Maintains exposure to characters you've mastered
+  - Reduced weight for high success with many attempts
+  - Prevents repeatedly showing the same mastered characters

 **Character Categories:**
 1. **Unsuccessful/Untested Characters** (<50% success OR 0 attempts)
-   - 70% of all selections
+   - 80% of all selections
+   - Progressive weighting: (1 - successRate)² × attempt_penalty
+   - Untested characters get highest priority (weight = 1.0)
-   - Unsuccessful: weighted by inverse success rate (lower success = higher weight)
+   - Lower success rate and fewer attempts = exponentially higher weight
-   - Untested: fixed weight (0.8, lower than max unsuccessful)
 2. **Successful Characters** (≥50% success rate)
-   - 30% of all selections
+   - 20% of all selections
-   - Weighted by inverse success rate (lower success = higher weight)
+   - Reduced weight for high success with many attempts
+   - Prevents over-showing mastered characters

 **Configuration:**
 - Unsuccessful threshold: <50% success rate
-- Selection distribution: 70% unsuccessful/untested, 30% successful
+- Selection distribution: 80% unsuccessful/untested, 20% successful
+- Progressive weighting: prioritizes low success rates and low attempt counts

 ### Range Expansion
 The app automatically expands your practice range as you improve:
 - **Starting Range:** First 100 characters
 - **Expansion Check:** Every 10 answers (EXPANSION_INTERVAL)
 - **Expansion Criteria:**
-  - ≥80% **overall** success rate (across all attempts, not just last 10)
+  - ≥80% success rate in your **last 10 answers**
-  - At least 10 total attempts (MIN_ATTEMPTS_FOR_EXPANSION)
+  - Must have at least 10 answers total
 - **Expansion Amount:** +10 characters per expansion
 - **Maximum Range:** 1,500 characters (full dataset)

-**Note:** The success rate is calculated from your overall performance (total correct / total attempted), not just the last 10 answers.
+**Note:** The success rate is calculated from your **last 10 answers only** (rolling window).
+This ensures expansion is based on recent performance, not historical performance.
 The system checks this every 10 answers.

 When your range expands, you'll see a toast notification at the top of the screen.